-Along with the rest of the country’s gambling industry, Spain’s casino sector is subject to recently introduced marketing restrictions, which ministers say are second in severity only the Italy’s total ban.
+Along with the rest of the country’s gambling industry, Spain’s casino sector is subject to recently introduced marketing restrictions, which ministers say are second in severity only to Italy’s total gambling advertising ban.

 Within more than 100 new regulations governing the advertising of gambling are rules meaning that gambling cannot be presented as a financial solution, use representations of money or luxury items, incite compulsive behaviours, encourage minors to play, promote bonuses of any kind or use phrases such as “bet now”.

 Additionally, most Radio and TV adverts can only be broadcast between 1am and 5am.